Urban planning in China: Old system

 Plans which are formulated by urban planning departments but not defined in the Urban and Rural Planning Law, known as non-statutory planning, include strategic plans and renovation plans, etc..

 New system

 The planning system has been undergoing a reform since the establishment of the Ministry of Natural Resources (MNR) and the shift of urban planning administration from MOHURD to MNR.
 Since 2019, urban planning managed by the urban planning department, land-use planning managed by the land management administration, as well as other specialized planning of different levels of jurisdictions, have been gradually merged into an integrated "territorial spatial planning" (国土空间规划) system consisting of five levels and three types.
 The "five levels" are national, provincial, municipal, county, and township levels in correspondence with the administrative divisions of China.
 The "three types" include master planning, detailed planning, and specialized planning.

+Master plans are the most important document in the urban planning system, and are statutory documents.
+The master planning tool entails conceptualizing a built environment from inception, rationalizing land use with a blueprint, designing a comprehensive mobility network, allocating recreational spaces and open areas, and regulating building practices.
+Development control plans are subordinate to master plans.

+Major entities involved in the planning of new cities in China include China Academy of Urban Planning and Design (CAUPD) and Tongji University.

 Development control

 In practice, urban and rural planning in China is managed through the examination and approval of "one proposal & three permits" (一书三证), namely: